 Hootsuite is an excellent choice for large organizations, but its limited approval, team collaboration features, and high cost of entry make it a hard sell for agile, collaborative teams.

-Additionally, collaboration & approvals, which should be a requirement in any social media team with more than 2 members, starts at quite a steep price of $739/month.
+Additionally, collaboration & approvals, which are essential for any social media team with more than two members, are now only available on Hootsuite’s Enterprise plan.

 The first item on our list of Hootsuite alternatives is Planable.
 It’s the social media collaboration tool that helps teams create posts, plan content, review & approve it, and, more generally, streamline their social media efforts.